nfagerlund/dw-dev-vagrant/README.md

 - Clone this repo.
 - Copy `config-example.yaml` to `config.yaml` and edit as needed.
 - `vagrant up`
+    - Be patient.
+It might take maybe an hour, I haven't timed it.
+I do know that there are two CPAN modules in particular that take _forever_ to build (LWP::UserAgent::Paranoid and Paws::S3?), but they do eventually install correctly.
 - [Commit whatever DNS Crimes you gotta](#dns) to make sure your normal computer can reach the VM at `dev-width.test` and all subdomains thereof.
 (It'll print a message with its IP addresses after it's all the way up; use the bridged one on your local network, not the NAT-ted one.)
 - Browse to `http://dev-width.test` and log in as "system" (using the password in config.yaml).
 - Log into the VM with `vagrant ssh` and switch to the DW user with `sudo -iu dw`.
 Nothing should require a password, and dw can sudo to restart apache or whatever (`sudo apache2ctl graceful`).
 - Have fun!
     - DW code is at `~/dw`, and you should be able to fetch from and push to your fork.
+The upstream is called "upstream" instead of "origin", because IMO you should go out of your way to never get confused about which fork is yours.
+You can `git remote add origin <url>` if you absolutely must.
     - I've got ag installed so you can search for stuff. `ag --help` for info.
     - Root disk looks like it's set to 20gb (dynamically allocated), which should hopefully last u long enough to hack on a few things.